MileHacker Logo

 Public Transportation

 Huambo does not have a metro, tram system, or extensive formal municipal bus network.
-The informal "candongueiro" system fills this gap, serving as the main mode of mass transit for residents.
+The informal "candongueiro" system fills this gap, serving as the main mode of public transport for residents.

 Candongueiros are collective taxis, typically minibuses or vans, that operate on semi-fixed routes.
-They're a part of daily life for residents.
+They serve as a part of daily life for residents.

 Candongueiro Overview